timaeusx/ds3000-logan-arrival-trends/README.md

 ## Data

-We obtained domestic arrival data for Logan International Airport from the [United States Department of Transportation’s Bureau of Transportation Statistics](https://transtats.bts.gov/ONTIME/Arrivals.aspx), and weather data from [OpenWeatherMap’s historical data API](https://openweathermap.org/history-bulk).
+Domestic arrival data for Logan International Airport was obtained from the [United States Department of Transportation’s Bureau of Transportation Statistics](https://transtats.bts.gov/ONTIME/Arrivals.aspx), and weather data from [OpenWeatherMap’s historical data API](https://openweathermap.org/history-bulk).
 This data is available in CSV form in the [data directory](/data) of this repository.